-SUNY Cobleskill assistant professor of fisheries and aquaculture Dr. Chip Cotton is part of team that has discovered and described a new species of deep-sea shark.
+SUNY Cobleskill assistant professor of fisheries and aquaculture Dr. Chip Cotton is part of a team that has discovered and described a new species of deep-sea shark.
 Squalus hawaiiensis, or the Hawaiian spurdog, is a dogfish shark.
 Researchers are hopeful the species’ discovery will lead to improved conservation efforts to protect the biodiversity off and around the Hawaiian Islands.

 A new dogfish shark, the Hawaiian spurdog, was discovered by a team led by #FloridaTech marine biologist @dalyengellab, and could assist in conservation. https://t.co/Scjl2WayIz pic.twitter.com/6pUfJVyPq5